 Where the target SMETS1 GSME does not support the Uncontrolled Gas Flow Rate or the Conversion Factor configuration data items (with their SMETS meanings), the S1SP shall omit the UncontrolledGasFlowRate element or the ConversionFactor element (as the context requires) from the SMETS1 Response (with its Message Mapping Catalogue meaning).

+Where an Update Device Configuration (Gas Flow) (SRV 6.7) Service Request has never been successfully executed in relation to the target SMETS1 GSME, or in relation to the SMETS1 GSME on the same home area network as the target SMETS1 GPF, the S1SP shall return a SMETS1 Response indicating failure.

 Read Device Configuration (Payment Mode) (SRV 6.2.9)

 Where the target SMETS1 GSME does not support the setting of Suspend Debt Emergency (with its SMETS1 meaning) to be active, the S1SP shall set the value of SuspendDebtEmergency (with its Message Mapping Catalogue meaning) to be ‘false’ in the SMETS1 Response.